Economic analysis of climate change: Discount rates

 The DICE model incorporates a descriptive approach, in which discounting reflects actual economic conditions.
 In a recent DICE model, DICE-2013R Model, the social cost of carbon is estimated based on the following alternative scenarios: (1) a baseline scenario, when climate change policies have not changed since 2010, (2) an optimal scenario, when climate change policies are optimal (fully implemented and followed), (3) when the optimal scenario does not exceed 2˚C limit after 1900 data, (4) when the 2˚C limit is an average and not the optimum, (5) when a near-zero (low) discount rate of 0.1% is used (as assumed in the Stern Review), (6) when a near-zero discount rate is also used but with calibrated interest rates, and (7) when a high discount rate of 3.5% is used.

-According to Markandya et al. (2001:466), discount rates used in assessing mitigation programmes need to at least partly reflect the opportunity costs of capital.
-In developed countries, Markandya et al. (2001:466) thought that a discount rate of around 4–6% was probably justified, while in developing countries, a rate of 10–12% was cited.
+According to Markandya et al. (2001), discount rates used in assessing mitigation programmes need to at least partly reflect the opportunity costs of capital.
+In developed countries, Markandya et al. thought that a discount rate of around 4–6% was probably justified, while in developing countries, a rate of 10–12% was cited.
 The discount rates used in assessing private projects were found to be higher – with potential rates of between 10% and 25%.

-When deciding how to discount future climate change impacts, value judgements are necessary (Arrow et al., 1996b:130).
+When deciding how to discount future climate change impacts, value judgements are necessary.
 IPCC (2001a:9) found that there was no consensus on the use of long-term discount rates in this area.
 The prescriptive approach to discounting leads to long-term discount rates of 2–3% in real terms, while the descriptive approach leads to rates of at least 4% after tax – sometimes much higher (Halsnæs et al., 2007:136).

 Even today, it is difficult to agree on an appropriate discount rate.
 The approach of discounting to be either prescriptive or descriptive stemmed from the views of Nordhaus and Stern.
 Nordhaus takes on a descriptive approach which "assumes that investments to slow climate change must compete with investments in other areas".
 While Stern takes on a prescriptive approach in which "leads to the conclusion that any positive pure rate of time preference is unethical".